-At Medical Cannabis Outreach, we help qualifying patients get evaluated and approved for a medical card in Loveland, CO, Chesterfield, MO, and the state of Illinois.
+At Medical Cannabis Outreach, we help qualifying patients get evaluated and approved for a medical card in Loveland, CO, Chesterfield, MO, and multiple cities throughout the state of Illinois.
 Our cannabis-friendly physicians are passionate about helping people gain safe and legal access to medical marijuana and CBD, and we invite you to use us as a resource throughout your treatment with cannabis.
 That being said, here is the latest research on the benefits of CBD for epilepsy:

 CBD Helps To Alleviate Seizures